isabelc/Increase-Upload-Max-Filesize/readme.txt

 **Will This Work For You?**

 This plugin works.
-This means that it writes the rules to your php5.ini and/or to your php.ini.
+This means that it writes the rules to your php.ini and/or to your php5.ini.
 If the `.ini` file does not exist, it will create the file and then write the rules on it.
 This is all the plugin does.
-However, some web hosts IGNORE the settins on your php5.ini or php.ini.
+However, some web hosts IGNORE the settins on your php.ini or php5.ini.
 That is out of our control.

 PLEASE NOTE: If you have a web host that ignores PHP ini rules set in these `.ini` files, that is no reason to give this plugin a bad rating. **You have the option of posting your problem (and the name of your web host) in the forum, and 9 times out of 10, I will help you solve your web-host-related problem.**

-This plugin will work with most web hosts that recognize either a `php5.ini` or `php.ini` file.
+This plugin will work with most web hosts that recognize either a `php.ini` or `php5.ini` file.
 It's not going to work with all hosting companies, but it will work with most of them (including BlueHost and GoDaddy).

 See the [Installation Instructions](https://wordpress.org/plugins/increase-upload-max-filesize/installation/) and the FAQ.